hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 Individual contact items build on JSContact [@RFC9553] which builds on VCard[@RFC6350].

-* The globally unique 'uid' property is mandatory in JSContact and MUST be included in PDP archive.
+* The globally unique `uid` property is mandatory in JSContact and MUST be included in PDP archive.
-* The 'updated' property is optional in JSContact but MUST be included in PDP archive.
+* The `updated` property is optional in JSContact but MUST be included in PDP archive.
-* The 'rev' property defined in VCard (RFC6350), which is not included in JSContact (RFC9553), may already be available in implementations.
+* The `rev` property defined in VCard (RFC6350), which is not included in JSContact (RFC9553), may already be available in implementations.
 It may also be included as a field on a contact, in which case it is a simple value field holding a timestamp.

-* TODO: What does 'version' property mean in our context.
-Do we ask the implementation to make it a PDPArchive version? or does it refer to a JSContact version (1.0) or a VCard version (4.0)?
-* The "@type" property should be "ContactCard".
+* The `@type` property should be "ContactCard".
 Note that JSContact [@RFC9553] uses a value of "Card" for @type and registers that in https://www.iana.org/assignments/jscontact/jscontact.xhtml, but JMAP for Contacts uses "ContactCard" and registers that in https://www.iana.org/assignments/jmap/jmap.xhtml.

-We make some specific requirements on the value of the 'updated' property so that it can be useful for synchronization.
-See the section on 'updated' and 'uid' specifically [TODO: cross-reference other section].
+We make some specific requirements on the `updated` value so that it can be useful for synchronization.
+See the section on `updated` and `uid` specifically [TODO: cross-reference other section].

 When the structured data is prepared, a contact can be exported in a file with an arbitrary name